luyadev/luya.io/docs/guide/ngrest/pools.md

 ];
 ```

-If the pool identifier is defined in the menu, all subrelation calls will receive the identifer.
-Thefore, in the above example, you could have a model for car parts that only returns parts with the same pool identifier in relation calls:
+If the pool identifier is defined in the menu, all subrelation calls will receive the identifier.
+Therefore, in the above example, you could have a model for car parts that only returns parts with the same pool identifier in relation calls:

 ```php
 return [